Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Background

-\textbf{Structural Properties:} The writing style in the journalism domain plays a crucial role in shaping public discourse and perceptions of social issues.
+\textbf{Structural Properties} The writing style in the journalism domain plays a crucial role in shaping public discourse and perceptions of social issues.
 Sentences in the articles have unique roles according to their position in the article \citep{van1985structures}, typically following an inverted pyramid structure \citep{doi:10.1080/1461670032000136596}.
-Structural analysis for detecting political ideology in news articles \citep{van2009news, gangula-etal-2019-detecting} has shown that analysis of how information is presented in an article can be used to determine the political bias of the author or news outlet.
-Therefore, specialized structural analysis of the journalism domain is important in the development of NLP-based approaches for political bias detection.
+Structural analysis for detecting political bias in news articles \citep{van2009news, gangula-etal-2019-detecting} has shown that analysis of how information is presented can be used to determine the political bias of the author or news outlet.
+Therefore, specialized structural analysis of journalism is important in developing NLP-based approaches for political bias detection.